anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 ---
 layout: post
-title: "choosing learning over autopilot in the age of ai"
+title: "choosing learning over autopilot"
 date: 2025-05-28
 permalink: choosing-learning-over-autopilot
 categories: computers
 ---

-# choosing learning over autopilot in the age of ai

 I use ai coding tools a lot.
 I love them, I'm all-in on ai tools.
 They unlock doors that let me do things in a way that I cannot do with my human hands alone.